sneakylenny/vite-plugin-json5/README.md

 <small>
 The reason why I created the plugin is because I would like to be able to write comments in my JSON lang files to give more context about the translations.
 The problem was, when I imported a .json5 or .jsonc file it threw errors about needing a custom plugin for these types of files.
 I couldn't find one yet so... here it is!
-It made me wonder why Vite doesn't support it natively.
 </small>